pitt-crc/keystone-api/README.md

 ```

 The container will automatically launch a fully functioning application served via the Gunicorn web server.
-The application is *not* suitable for full production.
+The application is *not* suitable for full production out of the box.
-See the `Deployment` section for more details.
+See the [Settings](#settings) section for a complete overview of availible settings.

 ### Installing from source